 How to get there

 Buon Ma Thuot city has an airport and straight routes to big cities such as Ha Noi, Vinh, Da Nang and Ho Chi Minh.
 The airfare is cheaper than other routes to other cities in Central Highlands.
 A Vietnamairlines one-way ticket from Ho Chi Minh to Buon Ma Thuat is under 1 million VND, round-trip ticket from Hanoi is 2,8mil; round-trip ticket from Da Nang is around 2mil.
 Flights from Vinh are in Tue, Wed, Fri, Sat, Sun, a round-trip is 2,8mil.

-Vietjetair price is about the same as Vietnamairlines, Jetstar is little cheaper but less flights per week than other two.
-You can hunt for even cheaper tickets on their discount campaigns on internet.
+Vietjetair price is about the same as Vietnam Airlines, Jetstar is a little cheaper but fewer flights per week than the other two.
+You can hunt for even cheaper tickets on their discount campaigns on the internet.